-These themes of Hauntology, place and memory, time and loss, loneliness and longing for shared experience and in a broader sense 20th Century pop culture, are all present in my lyric writing for The Long Blondes, as well as my solo songwriting work and visual art.
-With my work I am trying to evoke feelings of belonging, security and permanence, connection to place and to those around us as well as to our past and our to ancestors, at the same time reminding us that all is transient and in a constant state of becoming.
+These themes of Hauntology, place and memory, time and loss, loneliness and longing for shared experience and in a broader sense 20th Century pop culture, are all present in her lyric writing for The Long Blondes, as well as her solo songwriting work and visual art.
+“With my work I am trying to evoke feelings of belonging, security and permanence, connection to place and to those around us as well as to our past and our to ancestors, at the same time reminding us that all is transient and in a constant state of becoming.”

 Kate Jackson has also had a successful career in music, forming art rock band The Long Blondes in Sheffield in 2003.
 After signing to Rough Trade Records in 2006 they released two critically acclaimed albums, ‘Someone To Drive You Home’ and ‘Couples’.
 In 2016 Jackson released her debut solo album, ‘British Road Movies’, written in collaboration with ex Suede guitarist Bernard Butler.
 The record sleeve for ‘British Road Movies’, also designed by Jackson, was shortlisted for the Best Art Vinyl award in 2017.

 In recent years Jackson has focussed her attention on private and commercially commissioned work, creating large scale paintings for SAGA Cruises, Denny Bros Ltd and John Stebbing Architects.
 In January 2018 she was commissioned to design a Heritage Lottery Funded walking trail around Bury St. Edmunds based on the life of printmaker Sybil Andrews.